-If you’re a litigator tracking a single high-stakes case, a journalist covering several at once, or a researcher watching a docket of public interest, the goal is the same: never have to ask “wait, when is that hearing again?” because your calendar already knows.
+If you’re a journalist covering several cases at once, a researcher watching a docket of public interest, or anyone tracking more cases than you can comfortably refresh by hand, the goal is the same: not having to ask “Wait, when is that hearing again?” because your calendar already knows.

 See it live